-Abutting the historic Gray's Grist Mill (which has been continually grinding for over 360 years!), Gray's Daily Grind is not only your source for exceptional locally roasted coffees, but it's a destination unto itself.
+Gray's Daily Grind is not only your source for exceptional locally roasted coffees, but it's a destination unto itself.
 Enjoy our wide variety of beverages against the scenic backdrop of Gray's Mill Pond and take a historic walk back in time at the Mill, which is open to the public to tour.
+Gray's Grist Mill has been continually grinding for over 360 years!,

 Gray’s Grist Mill is technically located in Adamsville, Rhode Island.
 But its position on the Massachusetts/Rhode Island border (the state line runs directly through the mill pond) means that both states can claim it as a historical treasure.
 (This was done in 1746-1747).